Skip to Content

 Osso Buco Soup has all the amazing, rich flavors of traditional long cooking osso buco in a quick cooking dish that will have dinner on the table in under 45 minutes.

-Osso Buco Soup has been a family favorite in my house for many years, but somehow it fell off of my meal rotation.
-Which is very sad because it’s incredibly delicious and very easy to make.
+Osso Buco Soup has been a family favorite in my house for many years.
+But, it somehow it fell off of my meal rotation.
+This is very sad because it’s incredibly delicious and very easy to make!

 I found this recipe years ago in Rachael Ray’s “Cooking ‘Round the Clock” cookbook.
 It’s a really quick and easy soup to make and it captures all of the delicious flavors of slow cooked osso buco.

-I have to say that the gremolata is really what makes this soup over-the-top good, so if you make this dish, make sure you don’t skip it.
-It takes little time to prepare it and gives the soup a wonderfully bright flavor.
+I have to say that the gremolata is really what makes this soup over-the-top good.
+So, if you make this dish, make sure you don’t skip it.
+It takes little time to prepare and gives the soup a wonderfully bright flavor.

 1. If you can’t find ground veal or are not a fan of it, you can substitute, ground lamb, chicken or pork.